 We’re all familiar with the events of World War II, the name Cleopatra, and the great deeds of Florence Nightingale.
 Iconic historical figures aside, we’re often left with gaping holes in our knowledge of the past.
-Here’s some snapshots of five significant, and very different, historical events from across the globe, which probably didn't come up in your GCSEs - but you should definitely know about.
+Here are some snapshots of five significant, and very different, historical events from across the globe, which probably didn't come up in your high school exams – but that you should definitely know about.

 When?
 Began in 1975

 Why do you need to know?
 This almost inconceivable atrocity happened less than fifty years ago

 The leader of the communist party, Pol Pot, initiated a brutal regime intended to style the country into a classless agrarian society, and the entire population was marched to the countryside and forced to work as farmers.
 Over the next 44 months, around 2 million people – a quarter of Cambodia’s population – were either killed or starved.
 The fields where many people died and were brutally murdered became known as the “Killing Fields”, and remain open as a memorial and tourist site today.